ncatlab/nlab-content/pages/1793.md

 =--

-+-- {: .un_lemma}
++-- {: .num_lemma}
 ###### Lemma
 {#ProjStrucFactAxiomI}

-Every morphism $f : A \to B$ can be factored as a morphism with left leifting property against all fibrations followed by a fibration.
+Every morphism $f : A \to B$ can be factored as a morphism with left lifting property against all fibrations followed by a fibration.

 =--